tormaroe/fortholito/README.md

 * A programming language
 * .. specifically an implementation of the [FORTH](http://en.wikipedia.org/wiki/Forth_%28programming_language%29) programming language
+* .. or actually a modern, higher level dialect
 * .. implemented in Ruby
 * .. because programming is fun